TANGO-EU-PROJECT/API-server/README.md

         {"value": 23, "timestamp": "2024-09-09T12:10:00Z"}
     ]
 }
-**Permisos**: Se puede añadir usuario y rol en los query parameters para comprobar permisos.
+**Permissions**: User and role can be added in the query parameters to check permissions.
-/resource/temperature?id=user456&role=leader
+Example: /resource/temperature?id=user456&role=leader